streamingfast/firehose-docs/content/operate/concepts/principles.md

 ---

-## Data science approach
+## The Firehose North Star

-Our North Star when designing the `Firehose` system consisted of a few ground truths:
+We designed the `Firehose` around a few ground truths/assumptions:

-- A flat file is better than a CPU/RAM-consuming process
+- Flat files are better than live running CPU/RAM-consuming processes
-- Data is messy, thus design for fast iteration of any data processes
+- Data is messy, design for fast iteration of any data processes
-- Separate concerns, isolate tasks, build small and robust components
-- Always try to make tasks/processes parallelizable or shardable
+- Data agility is only possible if processes can be parallelized
-- Define clear “data contracts” between tasks/processes (APIs, RPC query formats, data model definitions)
+- Clear “data contracts” between tasks/processes (APIs, RPC query formats, data model definitions) are critical
 - Be excruciatingly precise when defining, referencing, or identifying concepts or data models.
 Leave no stone unturned.
 - The only guarantee in data-science is that your data processes will change and evolve
 - Migrating data is annoying, thus we must be thorough when considering:

     - File formats
     - Forward/backward-compatibility
     - Versioning